You’re passionate about health and fitness, love working with people and think Personal Training

 From mid-morning until lunchtime, the gym is a hive of activity, with members everywhere!
 Classes are full, and the gym floor activities are incredibly popular.
 The buzz is amazing!
-I work back-to-back between teaching classes (my speciality’s spin) and one-on-one personal trainer clients, until around 1.30pm when the gym begins to quieten back down again.
+I work back-to-back between teaching classes (my speciality is spin classes) and one-on-one personal trainer clients, until around 1.30pm when the gym begins to quieten back down again.

 This is the time I get to focus on me.
-I have an hour where I can focus on my own training.
-As a personal trainer it’s important you make time to train yourself.
+I have an hour where I can focus on my own training - as a Personal Trainer, or PT, it’s important you make time to train yourself.
 You have to inspire and motivate others so it’s important you set time aside for yourself.

 Living so close, I nip home, let out the dog, take a shower, grab a bite to eat, and sit down to work on clients’ programmes and emails.

-I love what I do, and I’m always keen to improve, so I also use this client-free time to research new fitness trends, ideas and training methods, and to swat up on new teaching techniques.
-I’ve also seen a great course on The Training Room’s website
+I love what I do; I’m always keen to improve, so I also use this client-free time to research new fitness trends, ideas and training methods, and to swat up on new teaching techniques.

 Let the evening commence!